cedricziel/cziel_utils/Readme.md

 - maximumWords (int) A positive Integer

 **Restrictions:**
-minimumWords must not be smaller than maximumWords
+minimumWords must not be greater than maximumWords

 **Hints:**
 Please be aware that the Validator **does not** validate your existing TCA/TCEForms.
 I'm currently working on it.